 Each set of identical menu items in Rahle-Rhodes is a set of items on different menus that are all associated with a sub-node representing a given food item.
-Supra §VI.D.5.a ([5A]).
+Supra §VI.D.6.a ([6A]).
 The sub-node objects are master menu items.

 Supra §VI.D.1.e ([1E]).
-The recited associating is met by Rahle's disclosure of associating page objects for restaurant menus with sub-node objects for food items served by those restaurants.
+The recited associating is met by Rahle's disclosure of associating page objects for restaurant menus with sub-node objects for food items those restaurants serve.
 Supra §VI.D.1.e ([1E]); Rahle, [0016], [0024], [0035], [0045].
-Rahle discloses "generat[ing]," i.e. "creat[ing]," sub-nodes for food items during the associating process if a food item is found on a menu and a sub-node for that item does not already exist.
+Rahle discloses "generat[ing]," i.e. "creat[ing]," sub-nodes for food items during the associating process if a food item is found on a menu and there is no pre-existing sub-node for that item.
 Rahle, [0021] ("a new sub-node object...for flan may be generated because the sub-node object...for flan had not yet been created in the social networking system").

 Finally, as explained below, for each set of identical menu items, the subnode, i.e. the master menu item as discussed above, contains references to the identified identical menu items.
 In Rahle, each sub-node representing a particular menu item can be stored with connections to all nodes representing restaurants that serve that menu item.
 Supra §VI.A; Rahle, [0016], [0023]-[0024], [0035].
 POSAs understood, or at least would have found obvious, that these connections are implemented via references in the sub-node objects to the page objects representing the restaurant menu webpages, because implementing objects with such references to other objects was a typical way to create connections between objects and was within a POSA's programing skill.
-Crovella-Decl., [0046] (citing corroborating EX1019, 1:22-25, 1:42-49; EX1020, [0004]; EX1021, 3:35-45).
+Crovella-Decl., [0044] (citing corroborating EX1019, 1:22-25, 1:42-49; EX1020, [0004]; EX1021, 3:35-45).

-Rahle discloses an embodiment where the "train[ing]" process discussed supra §VI.D.5.a ([5A]) utilizes "user feedback."
-Rahle, [0044] ("a social networking system...uses a machine learning algorithm to analyze user feedback...to train the data mapping model for mapping sub-node objects to page objects").
-POSAs understood that using "user feedback" to "train" involves using the multiple source menu items and/or previously collected menu data, because the "feedback" provided by the user is feedback on how accurately the previously-collected menu data was mapped.
-Crovella-Dec., [0042]; Rahle, [0044] (discussing example of user feedback used to identify data previously "incorrectly mapped" to wrong page object).
+Rahle discloses an embodiment where the "train[ing]" process discussed supra §VI.D.6.a for [6A] utilizes "user feedback."
+Rahle, [0044] ("a social networking system... uses a machine learning algorithm to analyze user feedback... to train the data mapping model for mapping sub-node objects to page objects").
+POSAs understood that using "user feedback" to "train" involves using at least the multiple source menu items or previously collected menu data, because the "feedback" provided by the user is feedback on how accurately the previously-collected menu data was mapped.
+Crovella-Decl., [0040]; Rahle, [0044] (discussing example of user feedback used to identify data previously "incorrectly mapped" to wrong page object).

 a.
-[10PRE]-[10A]
+[11Pre]-[11B]